HOW TO HAVE AMAZING 10-14 DAYS IN GERMANY

 However, the highest mountain peaks offer some great views.
 It looked incredible, especially as you can also see Eibsee Lake from there.
 If it were not for the clouds, I would have gone up in a heartbeat.
 People rave about Zugspitze, so add it to your itinerary for Germany.

-If the weather is a bit cloudy during your visit (or you are on a budget), you can still take an easy stroll around Lake Eibsee – one of the prettiest lakes in Germany.
-It is located next to the Zugspitze cable car station, so you can visit both in one day.
+If the weather is a bit cloudy during your visit (or you are on a budget), you can still take an easy stroll around Lake Eibsee, one of Germany’s prettiest lakes.
+It is located next to the Zugspitze cable car station so that you can visit both in one day.

 Places to Visit Around Zugspitze